Spatial Disorientation in Flying: Understanding Causes, Types, and Prevention

 Pilot Checkride

 Think of the checkride as a final exam for pilots!
 Read on to learn what they are, how to prepare, and what to do if you need to retake the checkride.
-Quick Navigation to Checkrides Checkride Overview Checkride Performance Logistics & Preparation Checkride Success Practical Pilot Exam For a pilot, few events are more satisfying than passing a checkride and earning that certification!
+Practical Pilot Exam For a pilot, few events are more satisfying than passing a checkride and earning that certification!
 A pilot checkride is the FAA practical test required to receive a specific pilot certificate or rating, such as the Private Pilot License (PPL) or Instrument Rating (IR).
 This practical evaluation serves as a final exam following months of flight training.
-Under the supervision of a Certified Flight Instructor (CFI), pilots practice maneuvers, prepare study materials, and … Read more
+Under the supervision of a Certified Flight Instructor (CFI), pilots practice maneuvers, prepare study materials, and build proficiency before being endorsed for the test.
+However, it’s the Designated Pilot … Read more

 What is a Pitot Tube?